carbonscott/pyrotein/README.md

 when the input array has nothing but `np.nan` values.

-If RMSD analysis gives very smeared intensities, you need to check sequence similarities among the input sequences.
-If there is difference, how different are they?
+If RMSD analysis gives very smeared intensities, you need to check sequence similarities.
+How different are they?
 In groups or just a few outliers.

-I have naively developed some tools that fail to perform joint-analysis on entries with drastically different sequences.
-I will give it a second thought (using point cloud???) but not yet.
+Does the sequence alignment make sense?
+(It doesn't do a good job for a minority of entries that have a long insertion.)